ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 - Click on the room and join the chat

 Note - you can also download gitter to your desktop and chat through the app

-### Communication considerations

-#### 1. Set clear standards of communication

-Depending on the type of work you do, a daily or even a couple of daily meetings might be required to ensure team cohesiveness.
-Mandy Brown, the CEO of Editorially, a collaborative writing platform that was bought by Vox Media last year, [advocates](http://stet.editorially.com/articles/making-remote-teams-work/) that remote teams overcommunicate on purpose.
-“On a remote team, opportunities for misunderstanding between teammates distributed across both time and geography magnify,” she wrote.
-Brown says one effective way to ensure communication is to record meetings so that anyone confused about what has transpired can go back and look at the record.
-In practice, recording meetings can also limit candor, so it should be limited to meetings where a key member is known to be missing and has indicated a willingness to listen to the recording.
-Communication is key to effectively leading remote and/or distributed teams.
-Setting up the standard for communication and requiring it be followed will be critical.

 #### 2. Experiment small and scale up to the whole team